postgrespro/pg_probackup/Documentation.md

 backupman - user on `backup_host` running all pg_probackup operations.
 /mnt/backups - directory on `backup_host` where backup catalog is stored.

-postgres_host - host with PostgreSQL cluster.
-postgres - user on `postgres_host` which run PostgreSQL cluster.
+postgres-host - host with PostgreSQL cluster. postgres - user on `postgres_host` which run PostgreSQL cluster.
 /var/lib/postgresql/11/main - directory on `postgres_host` where PGDATA of PostgreSQL cluster is located. backup_db - database used for connection to PostgreSQL cluster.